ecadlabs/go-tezos/README.md

 To run a local tezos RPC node using docker, run the following command:

-`docker run -it -p --rm --name tezos_node 8732:8732 tezos/tezos:alphanet tezos-node`
+`docker run -it --rm --name tezos_node -p 8732:8732 tezos/tezos:alphanet tezos-node`

-The node will start immediately, but may take some time to sync the chain from the network.
+The node will generate an identity and then, it will the chain from other nodes on the network.
+The process of synchronizing or downloading the chain can take some time, but most of the RPC will work while this process completes.

 The `alphanet` image tag means you are not interacting with the live `mainnet`.
 You can connect to `mainnet` with the `tezos/tezos:mainnet` image, but it takes longer to sync.

 With the tezos-node docker image, you can test that the RPC interface is
 working: